Folkestone Harbour Users Terms and Conditions 2023

-The Owner shall maintain Third Party Insurance in respect of themselves and each of their vehicles, vessels, crew for the time being, agents, visitors, guests or sub-contractors in a sum of not less than £3,000,000 in respect of each accident or damage.
+The Owner shall maintain Third-Party Insurance in respect of themselves and each of their vehicles, vessels, crew, agents, visitors, guests or sub-contractors in a sum of not less than £3,000,000 in respect of each accident or damage.
 Also, in respect of each vessel, adequate salvage insurance.
+For the avoidance of doubt all Third-Party Insurance must cover all risks including pollution caused by the release of any pollutants, including oil, fuel or any noxious substance from the vessel.
 Such insurance shall be effected and maintained in an insurance office of repute and the Owner shall produce the policy to Harbour staff on demand.

 Annual Berthing Licence application must be accompanied by a copy of the policy document and an update provided to the Manager upon policy renewal during the year.

 The Owner shall indemnify the Company and its servants and agents against all loss, damage, costs, claims or proceedings incurred by, or instituted against the Company or its servants or agents which may be caused by the Owners vessel or vehicle, or by the Owner, servants, agents, crew, guests or sub-contractors except to the extent that such loss or damage, costs, claims or proceedings may be caused by the negligence or wilful act of the Company or those for whom the Company is responsible.

 17. Obligations on Change